 - Establish a precedent where students can become the teacher.
 For example, rather than lecturing to students about McGraw Hill’s Connect program and online class best practices, create a discussion board post and ask your students if they have taken an online class before and/or used Connect.
 If so, have them share their suggestions and best practices with their peers.
 Simple, yet so impactful, and helps take the burden off your shoulders a little.

 Don’t Forget LMS Integration

 If you are using McGraw-Hill’s Connect or ALEKS platforms alongside a school LMS, check with your LMS administrator to see if your institution has the McGraw-Hill Education integration tool available.
-Pairing the two together creates a seamless single sign-on and with for many LMS’s, offers a gradebook synchronization.
+Pairing the two together creates a seamless single sign-on and for many LMS, offers a grade book synchronization.
 It can also save your students a ton of time and confusion by connecting your assignments and grades into one place.

 Vary Your Assignments

 Doing the same thing over and over again, just like in a face-to-face classroom, gets boring.
 COVID-19 and the quick move to all online courses have put everyone under pressure to get up and running, but many LMS and homework platforms, like McGraw-Hill’s Connect or ALEKS platforms, offer a wide variety of different types of assignable questions and exercises.

 - Look for opportunities to try something different: